Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/Understanding-GPT_Transformers.md

 **In summary, attention mechanism allows the model to transform the input space into 3 separate spaces, and creates a way for the model to learn to dynamically _attend_ the most relevant parts of the historical input state.**

-Coming back to the papare, the authors hint that they prefers this multiplicative attention mechanism, due to its computational effeciencies - even though historically the additive attention was proven to work better then.
+Coming back to the paper, the authors hint that they prefer this multiplicative attention mechanism, due to its computational effeciencies - even though historically, the additive attention was proven to work better back then.

 The multiplicative attention was introduced [here](https://arxiv.org/pdf/1508.04025.pdf) by Luong et al.

-The authors hypothize that the multiplicative attention has underperformed as it moves the logits into extreme ends where the gradients are close to 0.
+The authors hypothize that the multiplicative attention had underperformed as it moves the logits into extreme ends where the gradients are close to 0.
 So they choose to scale down the logits before passing them to the softmax.

 > We compute the dot products of the query with all keys, divide each by √dk, and apply a softmax function to obtain the weights on the values